grauds/clematis.doc/docs/clematis-explained/styling.md

 ### CSS Modules

-Components styles encapsulation is done with a help of [CSS modules](https://github.com/css-modules/css-modules) in the Webpack excerpt above, see [Webpack CSS-Loader](https://webpack.js.org/loaders/css-loader/#modules) for more options:
+Components styles encapsulation is done with the help of [CSS modules](https://github.com/css-modules/css-modules) in the Webpack excerpt above, see [Webpack CSS-Loader](https://webpack.js.org/loaders/css-loader/#modules) for more options:

 ```javascript title="cfg/webpack.server.config.js"
 {